dannyphillips/little-explorers/src/pages/index.md

 sections:
   - type: section_hero
     template: section_hero
-    title: One Big Family Adventure
+    title: 'One Big Family Adventasdflkj '
     section_id: hero
     content: >-
       We're a family of five, with three kids under 3, who are traveling the US